Fudan-iGEM/2024-wiki/src/human-practices.md

 </p>
 </div>

 In response to the potential toxicity of nickel microparticles and the efficiency issues in bacteria, we reached out to [Professor Guoping Zhao](https://life.fudan.edu.cn/94/06/c28221a300038/page.htm) for advice on the next steps.
 Professor Zhao from the Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, analyzed several key directions our project needs to focus on from the perspectives of principle-driven, bottom-up development, and AI assistance.
-He suggested that we should focus on the project’s needs and set clear benchmarks.
+He suggested that we should focus on the project's needs and set clear benchmarks.

 <br>